If you would like more information about the profile please click

 you to discuss your interest in greater detail.

-A Singapore research institution has developed a laser assisted wet chemical etching of gallium nitride (GaN).
+A Singapore research institution has developed a novel proprietary chemical etching of gallium nitride (GaN).
 This technique offers many benefits compared to the traditional plasma etching technique.
 It can be used for the fabrication of vertical LEDs.
 Industries such as semiconductor fabrication, mechanical, and flexible electronics can leverage the competitive benefits of this technique.

 The institution is keen to partner SMEs and MNEs through a licensing model.